-I remember thinking about how I wished I could ease mom’s hurt just a little.
-I wanted to give her the ability to forget her visions of dad’s last moments with her.
-She saw my dad die.
-How traumatic it must have been for her.
-Not being able to save him caused her much guilt.
+I remember thinking at that time how I wished I could ease mom’s hurt just a little.
+I wanted to give her the ability to forget, for a short time, her visions of dad’s last moments with her.
+Seeing him die before her eyes must have been so traumatic.
+Not being able to save him caused her to feel very guilty.
 I felt so helpless.
 There was nothing I or anyone could do or say to fix the problem.
-He was gone.
-It was so final.

-All at once, I had to deal with emotions and feelings I had never had before: guilt that I wasn’t there at that moment with mom, anger, the gut-wrenching sense of loss.
-As an introvert, I wanted to be left alone to grieve, but my family needed me more.
+All at once, I was forced to deal with emotions and feelings I had never had before: deep sadness, anger, the sense of loss.
+Usually an introvert, I wanted to be left alone to grieve, but my family needed me more.
 My younger sister was away at college and had not seen dad since January.
-Someone told my seventeen-year-old brother that he would have to assume the role of the man of the house.
+My seventeen-year-old brother was told by many of our family and friends that he would have to assume the role of the man of the house.

 So much had to be done to prepare for the wake and funeral.
-Mom—usually the robust, take-charge person—could not even choose the suit dad was to wear.
+Mom, usually the strong, take-charge person could not even choose the suit dad was to wear.
 All her basic thought processes had shut down.

-The periods of uncontrollable sobbing, the vile smell of the flowers in the funeral home, the pall-draped casket at the church, the seemingly long ride to the cemetery.
-And finally, saying our last goodbyes to daddy.
+The following days are something of a blur.
+Bits and pieces of memory rise to the surface and cause my mind to wander.
+The seemingly unending hours of standing and greeting relatives and friends; sharing with them over and over and over again how dad had died and assuring them we would all be fine.
+Would we?
+The periods of uncontrollable sobbing, the nauseous smell of the flowers in the funeral home, the pall-draped casket at the church, the seemingly long ride to the cemetery, and finally, saying our last goodbyes to daddy.
 It was time for us to begin a life without our husband and father.